mid2SUPAERO/SOMP_Ansys/README.md

 ## Examples

 - `SimpleExample.ipynb`: Jupyter notebook with an example of 2D and 3D optimizations
 - `global3d.py`: example of a complete 3D optimization.
-Uses MPI to launch parallel processes with different volume fraction constraints and materials.
-Results in `examples/carbon_glass.out` and `examples/natural.out`, visualized in `plots.py`
+Launches multiple optimizations with different materials.
+Results in `examples/global3d.out`, visualized in `global3d_plots.py`
-- `NaturalFibres.ipynb`: Jupyter notebook comparing different materials
+- `NaturalFibers.ipynb`: Jupyter notebook comparing different materials
 - `bridge.py`: example of a complete 2D optimization.
 Uses MPI to launch parallel processes with different initial orientations
 - `Bracket.ipynb`: Jupyter notebook with a more complex 3D optimization